If you’re a business owner, there are valuable tax deductions and advantages associated with long-term care insurance for you and your spouse.

 If you’re self-employed, you cannot deduct premiums during any month when you or your spouse is eligible to participate in a plan where the employer pays all or part of the premiums for LTC insurance.

 A sole proprietor can deduct LTC insurance premiums as a self-employed health insurance expense, but the dollar amount of the deduction will be limited to the age-based premium chart.
-They do not have to pay the premiums through the business.
+They don’t have to pay the premiums through the business.
 They can pay the premium personally and take the age-based Eligible premium deduction.
 If the premium is paid by the sole proprietorship, the owner must take the total premium paid as a draw.

 If the sole proprietor buys LTC insurance coverage for both themselves and a spouse, the age-based Eligible premium limits apply to both.
 However, if the spouse is a bona fide employee of the business and the policy is bought and paid for as employee compensation, the full amount of the premium can be deducted as a business expense and only the owner’s premiums would be subject to the age-based limitations.

-Linda, age 64, is a sole proprietor and owns a marketing business.
+Example: Linda, age 64, is a sole proprietor and owns a marketing business.

 Linda’s LTC insurance premium is $4,300 per year.